Ciara Stuns In Leather Bikini On Instagram

 Give the fact that it had been more than a month since Ciara has posted anything this saucy on her Instagram profile, several also couldn’t help but comment on the fact that they were caught off guard by the seductive photos and “weren’t ready” for them.

-Ciara posed in three very different – and equally seductive positions – leaving little to the imagination.
-The newest photo with the pop star crouched down with one knee bent – but neither on the floor – appears to be the fan favorite based on the stats.
+Ciara posed in three very different, and equally seductive, positions, leaving little to the imagination.
+The newest photo with the pop star crouched down with one knee bent – but neither on the floor – appears to be the fan favorite, based on the stats.

 To date, the photo has accumulated nearly twice as many favorites and comments as the other two photos.
 In the comments, some implied the reason the photo might be so popular could be because her curvy behind is the focal point of the picture.